steveseguin/electroncapture/README.md

 ## Electron Builds and ARM64 Support

-- Windows x64 continues to use the custom `v39.2.16-qp20` Electron build, including the QP, NVENC, and transparent-window patches.
+- Windows 10 x64 keeps the verified custom `v39.2.16-qp20` fallback.
 Build it with `npm run build:win32`.
+- Windows 11 x64 can use the custom `v43.3.0-qp20` runtime with current Chromium security fixes and the Electron Capture transparency, QP, cursor, scaling, and delay patches.
+Build it with `npm run build:win11`.
+- These are alternative installers for the same app.
+Installing one replaces the other; keep the v39 installer available for rollback.
 - Windows ARM64 uses the official Electron `v39.2.7` ARM64 runtime and is built independently with `npm run build:win-arm64`.
 It does not replace or modify the custom Windows x64 build.
 - The Windows ARM64 package excludes the x64-only ASIO/PortAudio binary.
 Process/window audio capture is rebuilt natively when the private module is available.
 - macOS uses official Electron `v39.2.7` and `npm run build:darwin` produces a universal Intel/Apple Silicon package.